Collings A Esme - Brighton

 the grander sounding surname of

 Friese Greene.
-William Friese Green began his photographic career in 1869 when he was apprenticed to the Polish-born Bristol photographer Marcus Guttenberg * (c1830-1891).
+William Friese Greene began his photographic career in 1869 when he was apprenticed to the Polish-born Bristol photographer Marcus Guttenberg * (c1830-1891).
 After Guttenberg moved north to Lancashire in 1874, Friese-Greene worked as a photographer's assistant to Mrs H. R. Williams of Bath.
-By 1877, Friese-Greene had opened his own photographic studio at 34 Gay Street, Bath.
-Over the next four years, Friese-Greene opened branch studios in Bath, Bristol and Plymouth.
-In 1885, Friese Greene decided to establish branch studios in London and so he travelled up to the capital to find suitable premises in the West End.
-Friese-Greene found two serviceable rooms above the shop of Atloff & Norman, Bootmakers, at 69 New Bond Street, W. London.
+By 1877, William Friese Greene had opened his own photographic studio at 34 Gay Street, Bath.
+Over the next four years, William Friese Greene opened branch studios in Bath, Bristol and Plymouth.
+In 1885, William Friese Greene decided to establish branch studios in London and so he travelled up to the capital to find suitable premises in the West End.
+William Friese Greene found two serviceable rooms above the shop of Atloff & Norman, Bootmakers, at 69 New Bond Street, W. London.
 A second London studio was established at 92 Piccadilly, W. London.
-Friese-Greene's finances were stretched and he struggled to find money to pay the high rents for the London studios.
+Friese Greene's finances were stretched and he struggled to find money to pay the high rents for the London studios.
 Around 1887, he invited Arthur Collings to join him in his photography business.
-Arthur Collings entered into a working partnership with Friese Greene and with the financial backing of his older brother James White Collings, Arthur agreed to share the cost of running the two London studios.
-[James White Collings, following the example of his two studio partners, changed his middle name from 'White' to the more distinctive 'Whyte', when he entered the photography business].
+Arthur Collings entered into a working partnership with Friese Greene and with the financial backing of his older brother James White Collings, Arthur agreed to share the cost of running the two London studios. [ James White Collings, following the example of his two studio partners, changed his middle name from 'White' to the more distinctive 'Whyte', when he entered the photography business].
 From this date, the studios at 69 New Bond Street and 92 Piccadilly carried the name of Friese Greene & Collings.
 [The three partners in the firm were William Friese Greene, Arthur Collings, and Arthur's brother, who was now calling himself James Whyte Collings. ]The business partnership of Friese Greene & Collings opened a third studio in the Notting Hill area of London at 100 Westbourne Grove.
 By 1888, Friese Greene & Collings had established a branch studio on the South Coast at 69 Western Road, Hove, close to the boundary with Brighton.

 |